-As at 31 December 2016, Group equity totalled NOK 33.9 billion.
-An ordinary dividend of NOK 2.50 per share was paid out for the 2015 financial year.
+As at 31 December 2017, Group equity totalled NOK 34.8 billion.
+An ordinary dividend of NOK 2.60 per share was paid out for the 2016 financial year.
+An additional dividend of NOK 5.00 per share was paid out as a result of the sale of Orkla’s stake in Sapa AS.

 Over time, Orkla shareholders shall receive a competitive return on their investment through a combination of dividends and an increase in the share price.
 Orkla has pursued a consistent shareholder and dividend policy for many years.
-On Orkla’s Capital Markets Day in September 2015, it was announced that Orkla aims to maintain an ordinary dividend at at least the current level.
+On Orkla’s Capital Markets Day in June 2017, it was announced that Orkla aims to maintain an ordinary dividend at at least NOK 2.50 per share.

-The Board of Directors has proposed that a dividend of NOK 2.60 per share be paid for the 2016 financial year.
-The dividend will be paid out on 3 May 2017 to shareholders of record on the date of the Annual General Meeting.
+The Board of Directors has proposed that a dividend of NOK 2.60 per share be paid for the 2017 financial year.
+The dividend will be paid out on 25 April 2018 to shareholders of record on the date of the Annual General Meeting.
 Authorisations empowering the Board of Directors to undertake share buybacks are limited to specific purposes and are granted for a period no longer than until the next general meeting.
 The General Meeting is given the opportunity to vote on every purpose covered by the authorisation.